hildebrandmw/Mapper2.jl/README.md

 ### Tests
 Improve Coverage.

-Determine how to reports errors during placement and routing that are transparent to programs using this package.

 ### TODO (B = Basic, M = Medium, H = Hard)
 *   Code Coverage Tests:
     - More thoroughly test bipartite matching algorithm.